-New Zealand research published in the Journal of the American Medical Association examined the effects of marijuana smoking by analyzing the general health of over 900 adults who had ingested marijuana at least 40 times since turning 18 years of age.
+Research published in the Journal of the American Medical Association examined the effects of marijuana smoking by analyzing the general health of over 900 adults who had ingested marijuana at least 40 times since turning 18 years of age.
 The findings showed that habitual pot-smokers have a greater risk of developing "periodontal disease by age 32," even for non-smokers (WebMD.com).
-The connection was true even for group participants who opted against tobacco use
+The connection was true even for group participants who opted against tobacco use.

-Scientists from Dunedin Multidisciplinary Health and Development Study analyzed the dental health of over 903 male and female participants born between 1972 and 1973 and ranked them according to pot use as defined by non-pot smoker, some use, or regular use.
-Aside from those answers, scientists delivered dental exams focusing on measuring gum tissue.
-Their work found that that habitual pot smokers had a three time greater chance of developing periodontal attachment loss and gum disease than their non-smoking counterparts.
+Scientists from Dunedin Multidisciplinary Health and Development Study analyzed the dental health of over 903 male and female participants born between 1972 and 1973 and ranked them according to pot use.
+Scientists performed dental exams on participants, focusing on measuring gum tissue.
+The results showed that habitual pot smokers had a three times greater chance of developing periodontal attachment loss and gum disease than their non-smoking counterparts.

-As the dental industry based more of their findings on scientific research not ancient superstition, the relationship between smoking tobacco and oral health has been exposed.
-This recent study was the first such study that specifically focused on the link between smoking weed and the impact on gum disease.
-The hypothesis of the weed/gum connection may be related to the body's natural response to inflammation potentially triggered by pot smoke.
+Recently, the relationship between smoking tobacco and oral health has become clear.
+The above-referenced study was the first such study that specifically focused on the link between smoking weed and gum disease.
+The results may be explained by the body’s natural response to the inflammation scientists believe is triggered by pot smoke.
 Marijuana uses directly impacts your dental health.

-Habitual marijuana users concerned about the effects of smoking the drug in relation to their oral health should not only focus their efforts on practicing exceptional oral hygiene, eating healthy foods and drinking water, but also seeking the advice of a dental care provider to get the inside scoop.
+Habitual marijuana users concerned about the effects smoking pot has on their oral health should seek the advice of their dental care provider.
 A dentist will be able to diagnosis dental problems and implement the dental treatments needed to correct the issue and those looking to find a dentist are invited to call 1-800-Dentist.
 24/7.